 You’re on the road with the dog and want to venture beyond RV parks and hiking trails.
 Where else can you take your dog?
 Sure, there are more and more hotels offering dog (and pet) stays, but what if you want to take Fido on other adventures too.
-Where can he go?
+Here are some dog friendly travel secrets you might not know.

 Recently, I had the opportunity at a travel writer’s conference to meet representatives from a variety of travel destinations.
 I asked each this question: Can I bring the dog?
 The answers were a bit unexpected.